 Hepatocerebral degeneration is a brain disorder that occurs in people with liver damage.

 Specific areas of the brain, such as the basal ganglia, are more likely to be injured from liver failure.
 The basal ganglia help control movement.
-This condition is the "Non-Wilsonian" type.
-This means that the liver damage is not caused by copper deposits in the liver, which is a key feature of Wilson's disease.
+This condition is the "non-Wilsonian" type.
+This means that the liver damage is not caused by copper deposits in the liver.
+This is a key feature of

 Symptoms may include: